 For this recipe, I was inspired by the traditional butter beans with cream and ham that are a beloved staple where I live in Atlanta, Georgia.
 I wanted to give the southern favorite my Mediterranean treatment!
 And, though I love a rich Southern classic from time to time, this recipe takes a lighter, more boldly flavored approach.

-I kept the luxurious velvety quality that makes butter beans so tasty but added layers of spicy, garlicky, fresh, and lemony flavor.
+I kept the luxurious velvety quality that makes butter beans so tasty, but added layers of spicy, garlicky, fresh, and lemony flavors.
 This butter beans recipe is also fully vegan, gluten-free, dairy-free, and Mediterranean diet-friendly.
-Nutritious, satisfying, a little bit nostalgic but with a totally refreshing twist.
-Enjoy it as a light vegetarian main dish or side.
-Either way, I know you’re going to love it!

 Table of Contents

-1. Ingredients for this Butter Beans Recipe
+1. Butter Beans Recipe Ingredients

-2. How to Make this Butter Beans Recipe
+2. How to Make Butter Beans

 3. Bean Swaps and Substitutions